prominus/NewEnglandGardenLog/Plants/Vegetables/Peppers/Biquinho Blend.md

 ![[0074i_Pepper-Chile-Biquinho-RY-Blend_zximsf.webp]]
 ### Description

-These Brazilian peppers are tangy, sweet, and smokey with a touch of heat.
-Biquinho (bee-KEE-nyo) means "little beak" in Portuguese; it is also known as button, piquillo, or chupetinha pepper.
-Green peppers ripen to red (red -colored seeds) or yellow (natural-colored seeds) and are traditionally pickled and served as appetizers or a drink garnish.
-A unique pepper that all can enjoy.
+These Brazilian [[peppers]] are tangy, sweet, and smokey with a touch of heat.
+Biquinho (bee-KEE-nyo) means "little beak" in Portuguese; it is also known as button, piquillo, or chupetinha [[peppers|pepper]].
+Green [[peppers]] ripen to red (red -colored seeds) or yellow (natural-colored seeds) and are traditionally pickled and served as appetizers or a drink garnish.
+A unique [[peppers|pepper]] that all can enjoy.
 1,000–2,000 Scoville heat units (mild).

 ### Variety Info